 You will often see the terms lactose-free and dairy-free on various products and foods.
-But do they mean the same thing?
-Actually, no. Lactose-free foods are dairy products where the lactose has been removed, whereas dairy-free means there is no dairy at all—the food is made from plants or nuts instead.
+While they may sound the same, they do not mean the same thing.
+Lactose-free foods are dairy products where the lactose has been removed, whereas dairy-free means there is no dairy at all; the food is made from plants or nuts instead.

 Lactose is a sugar found in milk and milk products.
 Our bodies produce an enzyme called lactase, which helps us to digest lactose properly.
 In some people, the body stops producing adequate amounts of lactase and they become unable to digest the sugar properly, causing gastric discomforts such as gas, bloating, cramps, diarrhea, and nausea.

-For some, ingesting small amounts of foods containing lactose may not cause any problems, or those who are lactose intolerant may find that they can eat yogurt and goat's milk.
+For some, ingesting small amounts of foods containing lactose may not cause any problems.
+Certain folks who are lactose intolerant may find that they can eat yogurt and goat's milk.
 There are also lactase tablets which help in digesting lactose.
 But for people who cannot tolerate lactose, choosing lactose-free products is their best bet.

 Milk allergies are the most common food allergy in infants and young children.
 A person with a milk allergy is often allergic to one of two protein components of milk: casein and whey.
 The body's immune system overreacts to these specific proteins, causing mild symptoms such as hives, itching, and swelling, to more serious symptoms like wheezing, trouble breathing, and even loss of consciousness.
 Therefore, those with a milk allergy should not ingest any food that contains milk.

-In order to choose the best eating plan, you need to know if it is a lactose intolerance or a milk allergy.
+In order to choose the best eating plan, you need to know you have lactose intolerance or a milk allergy.
 If you or your child are allergic to dairy or parts of milk like casein or whey, then steer clear from lactose-free products and stick to those that are labeled dairy-free or vegan.
 It is important that you become familiar with dairy-derived ingredients so you know which products are safe for you and your loved ones.
-If you or your dependent have been diagnosed with lactose intolerance, then simply look for the lactose-free label.
+If you or your kid has been diagnosed with lactose intolerance, then simply look for the lactose-free label.

-If you are following a vegan diet, you will not consume any dairy products—whether or not they are labeled as lactose-free—since dairy products come from animals.
+If you are following a vegan diet, you will not consume any dairy products, whether or not they are labeled as lactose-free because dairy products come from animals.
 Therefore labels that read "dairy-free" may be safe for those eating vegan as long as there are no other animal products in the ingredient list.